-Since January 2010, SABB has introduced a new liquidity framework based on projected cashflow scenarios referred to as the Operational Cashflow Projection (OCP).
-The objective of the OCP is to better reflect the likely behaviour of different customers and manage liquidity during crisis events or a loss in confidence in SABB, resulting in deposit withdrawals by clients.
+SABB continues to monitor liquidity risk based on projected cashflow scenarios referred to as the Operational Cashflow Projection (OCP).
+Its objective is to better reflect the likely behaviour of different customers and manage liquidity during crisis events or loss in confidence in SABB, resulting in deposit withdrawals by clients.
 The OCP policy aims to diversify SABB's liability base, and reduce concentration levels to any single customer.

-The new framework is compliant with BIS guidelines 'Principles for Sound Liquidity Risk Management and Supervision' issued in September 2008.
+The new framework is compliant with BIS guidelines 'Principles for Sound Liquidity Risk Management and Supervision' issued in September 2008 and the 'International Framework for Liquidity Risk, Measurement, Standards and Monitoring' issued in December 2010 as part of the Basel III framework.

-As a general policy SABB seeks to be self-sufficient with regards to funding its own operations.
+As a general policy, SABB seeks to be self-sufficient with regards to funding its own operations from 'core' deposits.
 Exceptions are permitted to facilitate the efficient funding of certain short-term treasury requirements and start-up ventures, which do not have access to deposit markets.

-SABB uses cash-flow stress testing as part of its control processes to assess liquidity risk.
-The cash-flow stress testing process estimates and takes into consideration the potential severe adverse P&L and capital impacts in a liquidity crisis, with a view to assessing the bank's ability to maintain an adequate capital position in such a scenario.
+SABB uses cashflow stress testing as part of its control processes to assess liquidity risk.
+The cashflow stress testing process estimates and takes into consideration the potential severe adverse P&L and capital impacts in a liquidity crisis, with a view to assessing the bank's ability to maintain an adequate capital position in such a scenario.